Love Catherine and Meghan? Discover more inspiring royal role models from around the world...

-There are remarkable royal women from Thailand to Spain, whether they're stylish Instagram stars or serious human rights activists.
+There are remarkable royal women from Thailand to Spain, whether they're stylish Instagram stars or human rights activists.
 Click through to discover our new icons.

 Princess Mary of Denmark

 Former TV journalist Letizia Ortiz Rocasolano married Felipe, then Prince of Asturias, in 2004.
 When the prince's father abdicated in 2014, the couple became King and Queen of Spain.
 Their two princess daughters, Sofia and Leonor, are the first and second in line for the throne.
 Though she's clearly got brains as well as style, Queen Letizia, like our very own Duchess of Cambridge, has become known for her wardrobe.
 She's usually seen in chic, streamlined knee-length dresses, and when it comes to formal events she's the master of the elegant, flawless gown.
 Browse our Queen Letizia style file (opens in new tab) for more of her looks.
 But of course, she's also headed up some majorly important royal work too.
 In her work she focuses on issues such as education and children's rights - much like our own Kate Middleton.

 The only daughter of Crown Prince Maha Vajralongkorn and Sujarinee Vivacharawongse of Thailand, 28-year-old Sirivannavari has often been seen front row at Paris Fashion Week's most prestigious shows: Chanel, Christian Dior and Balmain.
 As a fashion designer herself, she's even shown her own collections in Paris twice.
 The princess also has another highly impressive skill up her sleeve: she represented Thailand in badminton in 2005 at the South East Asian Games, winning a gold medal.
 In fact, she's even had a badminton tournament named after her!
 She's also an accomplished horse-rider - what can't she do?